Walloon Guards: Late 18th century

 In March 1766, the Walloon Guard was amongst the troops defending Charles III of Spain during the Esquilache Riots, and shots fired by a detachment of the regiment killed a woman, intensifying the crowd's anger.
 Demands made by the rioters to the king included the disbanding of the Walloon Guards, several of whom were killed during the disturbances.
+To end the rioting Charles III agreed to disband the regiment, though he reneged on his promise and even increased the unit's pay in June 1767.

-The Walloon Guards played a significant role in the extended Great Siege of Gibraltar from 1779 to 1783.
+The Walloon Guards played a significant role in the Great Siege of Gibraltar from 1779 to 1783.
 By this date shortfalls in recruiting from the Netherlands were being made up by drawing on Irish and German sources.
 Until the Austrian Netherlands were overrun and annexed by the First French Republic in 1794, the region continued to supply 400 to 500 recruits per year to the Walloon Guards through a recruitment office in Liège.
 The three Walloon line infantry regiments, Brabante, Flandes and Bruselas, were dissolved and redistributed to other regiments between 1791 and 1792.